Confirming Einstein’s Theory of General Relativity With Calculus, Part 4c: Newton’s Second Law and Newton’s Law of Gravitation

 Step 1.
 The escape velocity from the surface of a spherical planet is

-is the radius of the planet.
-Therefore, the kinetic energy needed for a rocket with mass
+where G is the universal gravitational constant, M is the mass of the planet, and r is the radius of the planet.
+Therefore, the kinetic energy needed for a rocket with mass m to achieve this velocity is

 Step 2.
 Suppose that a rocket moves at constant velocity upward near the surface of the earth.
 Then the force exerted by the rocket exactly cancel the force of gravity, so that

-where is the acceleration due to gravity near Earth’s surface.
+where g is the acceleration due to gravity near Earth’s surface.
 Also, work equals force times distance.
-Therefore, if the rocket travels a distance
+Therefore, if the rocket travels a distance d against this (hypothetically) constant gravity, then

 Fun with Dimensional Analysis